16D070061/ChandanKr-resume/about.md

 <h2> Hi </h2>

 <p> I am currently working at Accentute with Data Science Analyst role.
-I have have work experiance of 1 year in Data Science, Machina learning, Deep learning and Full Stack Development.
-I have learned many skills here and I am activily looking for Data Scientist and Software Developemnt role to apply those skills.
+I have work experiance of 1 year in Data Science, Machina learning, Deep learning and Full Stack Development.
+I have learned many skills here and I am activily looking for Data Scientist and Software Developemnt role to apply these skills.
 My research interest lies broadly in creating end-to-end Artificial Intelligence Applications for real world use.
-I am currently working on learning new skills.</p>
+I am working on learning more skills.</p>

 <p>Prior to this, I spent five wonderful years at IIT Bombay where I completed my Dual Degree (B.Tech and M.Tech) in Electrical Engineering.
 In my masters thesis, I was supervised by Prof. Jayanta Mukherjee where I worked on SIW Yagi-Uda Antenna MIMO System for 5G.</p>